 What Are Mutual Fund Class R Shares?

 The R share class mutual funds are only available through an employer-sponsored retirement plan, such as a 401(k).
-R share mutual funds do not have a load (i.e. front-end load, back-end load or level load) but they do have 12b-1 fees that typically range from 0.25% to 0.50%.
+R share mutual funds do not have a load, such as a front-end load, back-end load, or level load.
+However, they do have 12b-1 fees that typically range from 0.25% to 0.50%.

-Over time, the larger expense ratio of the R share fund will be a big drag on performance and can translate into thousands of dollars less in total gain in the long run.
+Over time, the larger expense ratio of the R share fund will be a big drag on performance.
+In the long run, that could translate into thousands of dollars less in total gain.

-Bottom Line on Investing in R Share Mutual Funds
+The Bottom Line on Investing in R Share Mutual Funds

 However, be sure to pay attention to the expenses, especially if there is no employer match.
 Therefore, you may choose to open your own retirement account, such as an Individual Retirement Account (IRA), at one of the best no-load mutual fund companies.